behu-kea/first-semester-java/projects/tamagotchi.md

 Ahh you would like to create a cat, what should the name of the cat be?
 Miaui McLickALot

-Okay, here is you cat Miaui McLickALot
+Okay, here is your cat Miaui McLickALot
  /\_/\
 ( o.o )
  > ^ <